Neither Rain Nor Time

 I didn’t panic.
 I knew that the magnificent James A. Farley post office in NYC was open until midnight on tax day.
 Surely, the Constitution State must provide similar postal relief.
 A quick search on Google Maps and reality hit.
 The only Post Office open late in the entire state was located at Bradley Airport, about an hour away.
 And, only until 10pm not midnight.

 When I arrived at the airport around 9pm there were lines out the door.
 The clerks were efficient and cheerful, and bantered about expecting the predictable rush hour.
 Something, something… death, long April 15th lines, and taxes.
 When it was my turn I cheerfully turned over three years of federal and state returns, and asked about which forever stamps they had in stock.
 Forever stamps are the best investment money can buy.
 If I knew anything about FinTech, I am certain I could make billions on forever stamp futures, despite their illiquidity.
-I think it would involve tranches, if I knew what a tranch was.
+I think it would involve tranches, if I knew what a tranche was.
 They were all out of American Bisons, but I picked up a sheet of low riders, healing ptsd, Harriet Powers, and the crown jewel of the night, figures of the American Revolution.
 Just in time for Mother’s Day.

 Delayed Delivery